This is some text inside of a div block.

 Tracking Your Child's Progress

 Share observations with your pediatrician during regular checkups.
 Many developmental delays become less noticeable with early intervention, making consistent monitoring crucial.
 Complete our free online screener in under 7 minutes.
-Your state's early intervention program provides alsofree evaluations and services for children under 3 who qualify.
+Your state's early intervention program also provides free evaluations and services for children under 3 who qualify.

 Trust your instincts — you know your child best.
 Request a developmental screening if concerns arise between scheduled visits.
 Early identification and support maximize your toddler's potential for reaching future milestones successfully.